prismicio-community/crash-course-next/README.md

 [Prismic][prismic] is a headless website builder.
 With a traditional CMS, you can manage a website's text and images.
 With Prismic, you can also manage website components — so teams can build their entire website with Prismic.

-This repository should be used alongside Prismic's Crash Course guide.
+This repository should be used alongside [Prismic's Crash Course guide][prismic-crash-course].

 [**View the Prismic + Next.js Crash Course**][prismic-crash-course]